 Dr. Rosaire Ifedi

-Dr. Rosaire Ifedi, assistant professor of foundations, inquiry and community education,joined the Ashland University faculty in 2008.
+Dr. Rosaire Ifedi, associate professor, joined the Ashland University faculty in 2008.

 I work in...

 The Department of Doctoral Studies and Advanced Programs's purview includes all Master of Education programs and the Doctor of Education degree program at Ashland University.